manigandancodes/100-days-of-code/log.md

 ### Day 58: December 31, 2019

 **Today's Progress**: Started backend developement.
 I finally entered the realm of backend development, even though I prefer articles, and books to learn I bought a nodejs course on Udemy.
 I'm excited to learn more about backend development in 2020.

 ### Day 59: January 1, 2020

 **Today's Progress**: Started learning Typescript.
 So, yesterday I got into backend development, so make things even cooler I started learning Typescript and converted my upcoming portfolio code to Typescript as well, I love type checking in my code and vscode shines with lots of features.
 I'm going to use TS in all my future projects.

 ### Day 60: January 2, 2020

 I continued learning Typescript and Nodejs, also I used TS with nextjs and many more libraries it was fun, then I realized I have no project ideas😞, so I'm going to search for some inspirations.
 Any suggestions are appreciated!
 #webdevelopment #coding

 ### Day 61: January 3, 2020

 I continued learning Nodejs, made a simple RESTful API, and understanding how the web works made me a better coder👨‍💻.
 I'm excited to learn more about backend development.
 Happy Coding!🎉
 #webdevelopment #coding #helloworld

 ### Day 62: January 4, 2020

 I'm in ♥️ with
 @typescript, Today I used it with React, and it caught errors before runtime and reduced debugging time, now I see why it is important in a massive codebase.
 It's a lifesaver.

+### Day 63: January 5, 2020

+I started learning redux, it's a bit hard to wrap my head around first, but I'm trying my best to keep up.
+#webdevelopment #coding